Education Course Availability (Statutory/Pre-License Courses)

 - California University Systems: The University of California and most campuses of the California State University system offer numerous real estate courses as a portion of various degree programs.

-- Foreign Universities: Courses taken at foreign institutions must be evaluated by a DRE-approved Credentials Evaluation Service.
-Written evidence of the evaluation must be presented in a manner satisfactory to DRE.
+- Foreign Universities: Courses taken at foreign institutions must be evaluated by a CalBRE-approved Credentials Evaluation Service.
+Written evidence of the evaluation must be presented in a manner satisfactory to CalBRE.
 See Examination Applicant Foreign Education Information (RE 223) .

 It is the applicant's responsibility to ensure the choice of courses will satisfy the prerequisites for a real estate license.

 Courses at Private Schools